shayansadeghieh/neuronpedia/README.md

 To interact with the autointerp server, you have a few options:

 1. Use the pre-generated autointerp python client at `packages/python/neuronpedia-autointerp-client` (set environment variable `AUTOINTERP_SERVER_SECRET` to `public`, or whatever it's set to in `.env.localhost` if you've changed it)
 2. Use the openapi spec, located at `schemas/openapi/autointerp-server.yaml` to make calls with any client of your choice.
-3. TODO: Use a documentation generator to make a simple tester-server that can be activated with `make doc-autointerp-localhost`
+You can get a Swagger interactive spec at `/docs` after the server starts up.
+See the `apps/inference/README.md` for details.

 #### Doing Local Autointerp Development